The Fourth Alabama Painting by Don Troiani

 Organisation of 2nd Mississippi Battalion Cavalry, Camp Cooper, two & a half miles east of Centreville, Fairfax County, Virginia, 28 October, 1861: Major W T Martin; Company A, Natchez Cavalry/ Adams Troop, Captain W G Conner; Company B, Chickasaw Rangers, Captain J Gordon; Company C, Southern Guards, Captain R O Perrin; Company D, Sumter Mounted Guards, Captain W M Stone

-Note: The 1st Virginia Cavalry, Companies N and O, were assigned to the 2nd Mississippi Battalion Cavalry, Companies A and D, respectively, under the command of Major W T Martin, at Camp Cooper, two and a half miles east of Centreville, Fairfax County, Virginia, under the command of Major W T Martin, by Special Orders No.188, Adjutant & Inspectors General's Office, Richmond, Henrico County, Virginia, on 24 October, 1861.
-The 2nd Mississippi Battalion Cavalry was designated the Jeff Davis Legion, Mississippi Cavalry, on 7 December, 1861.
+Note: The 1st Virginia Cavalry, Companies N and O, were assigned to the 2nd Mississippi Battalion Cavalry, Companies A and D, respectively, under the command of Major W T Martin, at Camp Cooper, two and a half miles east of Centreville, Fairfax County, Virginia, by Special Orders No.188, Adjutant & Inspectors General's Office, Richmond, Henrico County, Virginia, on 24 October, 1861, and the 2nd Mississippi Battalion Cavalry was designated the Jeff Davis Legion, Mississippi Cavalry, on 7 December, 1861.

 Reorganised between Williamsburg & Yorktown, York County, Virginia, 26 April, 1862: The 1st Virginia Cavalry was reorganised between Williamsburg and Yorktown, York County, Virginia, on 26 April, 1862.